 What Is My Car Accident Case Worth?

-Every case is different and assigning an accurate value to your potential case cannot be done without reviewing the unique circumstances that resulted in your accident and injuries.
-However, if you have a case, these are some of the details we are prepared to investigate to help calculate your damages:
+without reviewing the unique circumstances that resulted in your auto accident and injuries.
+However, if you have a case, these are some of the details we can investigate to help calculate your damages:

 - Did you lose wages due to missed work?

-- Whether you or other vehicle occupant’s suffered severe injuries
+- Were you or other vehicle occupants suffer serious injury?

 Our knowledgeable Flint car accident lawyers at Jay Trucks and Associates have decades of experience calculating Michigan car accident claims and negotiating settlements for our clients.
-We are dedicated to aggressively pursuing maximum compensation for you if we determine your claim has merit.
+We will aggressively pursue maximum compensation for you if we determine your case has merit.

-No lawyer can guarantee a specific outcome.
+No lawyer can guarantee a specific outcome in car accident cases.
 However, we have a proven and successful track record that spans 30 years.
 We want you to know that your claim is in good hands so you can focus on your recovery.
-We are dedicated to protecting your best interests throughout the legal process.
-This could include:
+We are dedicated to protecting your best interests throughout the legal process, which could include:

 - Thoroughly investigating the accident scene